skyfielders/python-skyfield/skyfield/documentation/time.rst

   module that for the first time brings timezone support into the Python Standard Library.

-But this documentation will focus on the approach which works universally across all Python versions.
+This documentation will focus on the approach which works universally across all Python versions.
 You can install the third-party `pytz`_ library by listing it in the dependencies of your package,